tholian-network/stealth/README.md

 ## Public Chat

-Currently, there's a Telegram Chat available where most discussions happen.
-We love to discuss ideas and we embrace Knowledge.
+Currently, there's a Telegram Chat available where most technical discussions happen.
+We love to discuss ideas and we embrace Knowledge of any kind.

 Telegram Chat: [t.me/tholian_beta](https://t.me/tholian_beta) or search for `Tholian Beta`.